CST-Modelling-Tools/tonatiuhxx-blog/blog/2025-12-03-build-windows.md

 <!-- truncate -->

-Before starting, make sure the following software is installed on your system:
+Before starting, make sure the following software is installed on your system.
+Each item is described in detail in the sections below.

 - **Python ≥ 3.9** (required to run the dependency build and diagnostic scripts)
 - **Git** (required to clone the repository and fetch third-party sources)